Terry Dixon

-Terry Noel Dixon (born 15 January 1990) is an English-born Irish professional footballer who last played as a striker for Tring Athletic.
+Terry Noel Dixon (born 15 January 1990) is a professional footballer who last played as a striker for Tring Athletic.
+Born in England, he has represented Ireland at youth level.
 He had previously played for Tottenham Hotspur, West Ham United, Stevenage, Ware, Tooting & Mitcham United, Bradford City and FC Halifax Town.

 Personal life

 Dixon was born in Archway, Islington, London in 1990.
-His mother was born in Bailieborough, County Cavan, Republic of Ireland, and his father, who played for both Arsenal and Tottenham Hotspur youth teams, was born in Wood Green, London.
+His mother was born in Bailieborough, County Cavan, Ireland, and his father, who played for both Arsenal and Tottenham Hotspur youth teams, was born in Wood Green, London.
 He attended St.Ignatius College in Enfield, where he studied for GCSEs before joining Tottenham as an apprentice professional.

 Dixon now works for a tunnelling company, and has a son, Teddy.

 Club career

 Tottenham Hotspur

 Dixon was invited to play for local children side Alexandra Palace by former Spurs player Garry Brooke, and at the age of eight was taken to Tottenham by Brooke, where Dixon worked his way through the junior teams at the club.
 He had his first serious knee injury at the age of 14, from which he took a year to recover.
 In the season of 2005–2006, aged 16 he played 11 games in the Under-18 side.
 He joined the Tottenham academy as an apprentice on 1 July 2006, but in August 2006, suffered a dislocated knee that ruled him out for the rest of the 2006–07 season.
 He signed a professional contract with the club on 17 January 2007 at the age of 17.
 Once he recovered he returned to training in order complete a possible move to Charlton Athletic on loan for the coming season, however, another dislocation of his knee cap in an academy game in September 2007 once again set him back.
 Following surgery and rehabilitation, the 19-year-old was released by Tottenham in March 2008.